 Acupressure for hormones like endorphins and oxytocin: small helpers, big effect

-Out of sight out of mind is definitely not a good way to deal with your outer shell here.
-That's why it's worth developing a better understanding of those processes that are so tiny that you only notice them when they suddenly stop working and result in noticeable consequences.
+Out of sight out of mind is definitely not a good way to deal with your outer shell.
+It is therefore worth developing a better understanding of those processes that are so tiny that you only notice them when they suddenly stop working and have noticeable consequences.

 Today we want to give you a little insight into this complex system with the topic of acupressure for endorphins and oxytocin.
-We also put together a few exercises that you can use to positively influence the release of hormones in your body.
+We will also introduce you to some exercises that you can use to positively influence the release of hormones in your body.

 What is oxytocin and how does it work in the body?

 Oxytocin is a hormone that is often popularly referred to as the "cuddle hormone".
 This term led to oxytocin experiencing a veritable hype as a drug in the early 2000s, which only came to an end when oxytocin nasal sprays were banned from sale in 2007.
-The assumption that the "cuddle hormone" can be used for everyone like a love or harmony potion is seductive, but simply wrong and rooted in a lack of education on the subject.
+The assumption that the "cuddle hormone" can be used as a love or harmony potion for everyone may be tempting, but it is simply wrong and is based on a lack of education on the subject.

 Why oxytocin is nevertheless so incredibly important and is produced in sufficient quantities by a healthy body itself, we will now tell you:

-The term oxytocin originated from the Greek compound ōkys tokos and originally meant "rapid birth."
+The term oxytocin originated from the Greek word ōkys tokos and originally meant "quick birth".
 The reason for this name is quite simple: oxytocin is largely responsible for the mother-child bond.
-It triggers contractions and afterbirth, helps stimulate the mother's milk production, and is produced in the baby after it feeds at the breast.
+It triggers contractions and afterbirth, helps to stimulate the mother's milk production and is produced in the baby after it has fed at the breast.

 But the hormone doesn't just have its fingers in the pie for mothers.
 What is important for birth also plays a major role in other areas of the body:

-Oxytocin promotes wound healing and thus gives the weakened body a big push towards health.
+Oxytocin promotes wound healing and thus gives the weakened body a major boost towards health.
 It also reduces blood pressure and has a sedative effect.
-You can even notice this in everyday life if you pay close attention to your body's signals.
-For example, after sexual intercourse, especially if orgasm occurred, or even just cuddling on the couch with familiar people, you get tired.
+You even notice this in everyday life if you pay close attention to your body's signals.
+After sexual intercourse, especially after an orgasm, or even when simply cuddling up on the couch with someone you know, for example, you become tired.
 This is due to the fact that oxytocin makes you sleepy and calm.

 Perhaps you are now wondering whether the hormone is only released in women, since men do not bear children.
 We tell you quite clearly, no. Men also secrete the hormone because, for example, it ensures the functioning secretion of the prostate and regulates how much sodium the kidney absorbs.

-Well, with all the nice effects we've heard about so far, the term "cuddle hormone" is actually totally apt, isn't it?
-There is one catch, however, which is too often forgotten when people rave about the hormone: the positive bonding effects that oxytocin triggers lead to a strong need in some people to protect their own group with which they feel connected from everything that is foreign to the group.
+Well, with all the wonderful effects we've heard about so far, the term "cuddle hormone" is actually totally apt, isn't it?
+There is one catch, however, which is all too often overlooked when raving about the hormone: the positive bonding effects that oxytocin triggers lead to a strong need in some people to protect their own group with which they feel connected from everything that is alien to the group.
 This can lead to aggression and an exaggerated protective instinct.

-Due to this effect of the hormone, the increase in the feeling of closeness and trust is accompanied in some people by a closedness to new and unfamiliar things.
-Change is suddenly perceived as a threat and affected people tend to perceive and evaluate disappointments much more intensively.
-The overdose of exogenous oxytocin can trigger or very strongly intensify these negative effects.
+Due to this effect of the hormone, the increased feeling of closeness and trust in some people is also accompanied by a closed attitude towards new and unfamiliar things.
+Change is suddenly perceived as a threat and affected people tend to perceive and evaluate disappointments much more intensely.
+An overdose of exogenous oxytocin can trigger or greatly intensify these negative effects.

-That's why it's always important to talk to a doctor about the subject instead of experimenting on your own with medications from the Internet.
-Those who long for positive feelings and a pain-free body should definitely familiarize themselves more closely with other little helpers that can be influenced via acupressure: Endorphins.
+That is why it is always important to talk to a doctor about the subject instead of experimenting with medication from the internet on your own.
+If you long for positive feelings and a pain-free body, you should definitely familiarize yourself with other little helpers that can be influenced by acupressure: Endorphins.

 What are endorphins and how do they work in the body?

-These hormones, which almost everyone has heard of, are often casually counted among the group of "happiness hormones".
+These hormones, which almost everyone has heard of, are often casually categorized as "happiness hormones".
 But what exactly does that mean?
 Do they really make us happy?
 And above all, why are they so important for our health?

-Endorphins are opioids (or also: morphines) in our hormone system.
+Endorphins are opioids (or morphines) in our hormone system.
 Wait, opioids - doesn't that include heroin?
-Well, you're right, but that's not what we're talking about here.
+Well, you're right, but that's not the point here.
 Instead of adding something from the outside, let's look at what our inner factories can produce themselves.
 Endorphins, or "endogenous morphines", are morphine produced by the body itself.

-Their job is to regulate pain and hunger, and also to control the production of sex hormones.
-You can think of it in the body something like this: The endorphins rush in when pain or damage is inflicted on your body.
-They make sure that the pain doesn't get out of hand and in extreme cases, through their direct connection to the spinal cord and your brain, they can even make you feel no pain at all.
-To do this, they bring into play their ability to stimulate the body to an increased release of dopamine.
-This can literally save your life and allow you to function in situations that, in retrospect, would often be considered impossible.
-For example, if you're badly injured and still need to move away from a source of danger.
+Their job is to regulate pain and hunger and also to control the production of sex hormones.
+You can imagine it in the body like this: Endorphins rush in when your body is in pain or damaged.
+They ensure that the pain doesn't get out of hand and, in extreme cases, can even prevent you from feeling any pain at all thanks to their direct connection to the spinal cord and your brain.
+To achieve this, they use their ability to stimulate the body to release more dopamine.
+This can literally save your life and allow you to function in situations that would often be considered impossible in retrospect.
+For example, if you have been seriously injured and still have to move away from a source of danger.

-Of course, endorphins take care of your healthy physical functioning not only in extreme situations, but also in everyday life.
-They help you regulate your digestion and body temperature, control your breathing, and ensure that your immune system responds appropriately to invaders.
-When our endorphins are diligently doing their job, we actually hardly notice them in everyday life.
-Only when their production is disturbed or their action is blocked by other processes in the body, we suddenly notice their loss painfully.
+Of course, endorphins not only take care of your healthy physical functioning in extreme situations, but also in everyday life.
+They help you to regulate your digestion and body temperature, control your breathing and ensure that your immune system responds appropriately to intruders.
+When our endorphins are hard at work, we hardly notice them in everyday life.
+It is only when their production is disrupted or their effect is blocked by other processes in the body that we suddenly become painfully aware of their loss.

->What happens when the endorphins don't do their job properly anymore?
-The effect on our body is like a kindergarten teacher suddenly leaving her 5 year olds alone for a few hours: there is not necessarily a danger to life, but the results that come out can still be devastating.
+This has the same effect on our bodies as if a kindergarten teacher suddenly left her 5-year-old protégés alone for a few hours: there is not necessarily a danger to life, but the results can still be devastating.

 Going to the toilet no longer works properly - digestion falters.
 Strife in the form of autoimmune reactions breaks out.
 Stress spreads, breathing becomes shallower and in the confusion we become more susceptible to illness.
 In stressful situations, all those systems suddenly go crazy that our endorphins are normally involved in regulating.

-Another exciting matter in relation to endorphins is the so-called placebo effect.
-Already in the expectation of a healing effect, the body releases the helpful hormones.
-In this way it is possible that the famous "improvement by conviction" occurs, which is often ridiculed.
-However, if you take a closer look at the idea, it quickly becomes clear that what is happening here is not ridiculous at all.
+Another exciting thing about endorphins is the so-called placebo effect.
+The body releases the helpful hormones in anticipation of a healing effect.
+In this way, it is possible for the famous "improvement by conviction" to occur, which is often ridiculed.
+However, if you take a closer look at the idea, it quickly becomes clear that what is happening here is not at all ridiculous.
 The mere expectation of an improvement helps us to get better faster - a lever that we should use.

-In the following, we have put together some exercises that you can use to boost your body's endorphin production.
-Again, if you have any questions or uncertainties, for example about depression or pregnancy, talk to your doctor first.
-If you are healthy and fit, you can start right away and get on the mat with positive expectations.
+Below we have put together some exercises that you can use to boost your body's endorphin production.
+Again, if you have any questions or uncertainties, for example about depression or pregnancy, you should first speak to your doctor.
+If you are healthy and fit, you can get started straight away and get on the mat with positive expectations.
 Because what have we just learned?
-Exactly: If you firmly resolve to become healthy, you are already on the right path biochemically with the first step.
+Exactly: if you make a firm commitment to getting healthy, you are already on the right path biochemically with the first step.

 Acupressure for endorphins and oxytocin - 3 exercises to help the body regulate hormones.

 Acupressure is a wonderful tool to stimulate the body's natural endorphin production.
-Acupressure with the hand or an acupressure mat relieves tension and stimulates the body to restore its healthy balance.
-So have pain to heal pain?
+Acupressure with the hand or an acupressure mat relieves tension and encourages the body to restore its healthy balance.
+So having pain to heal pain?

-Basically, you can think of it a little like a pile of disorganized papers in your apartment.
-It lies around in the way, takes up space and it would be nicer if it wasn't there, but it doesn't prevent you from going on with your life.
-You often don't even see the pile in your everyday life, only when you're stressed out you think, "And then this mess too!" - But when a gust of wind comes and knocks the pile over and spreads it all over the room, you are forced to clean it up.
+Basically, you can think of it a bit like a pile of disorganized papers in your home.
+It's lying around in the way, taking up space and it would be nicer if it wasn't there, but it doesn't prevent you from getting on with your life.
+You often don't even see the pile in everyday life, only when you're stressed do you think: "And then there's this mess!"
+However, when a gust of wind comes and knocks the pile over and scatters it all over the room, you are forced to tidy it up.
 As soon as it's gone, the room suddenly feels better, tidier and freer.

 This is exactly what acupressure does to your body.
 Often we don't even see a physical problem in everyday life and function around it, so to speak.
 But that does not mean that the problem is not there.
 Through the stimulation of acupressure we can help ourselves to solve deep-seated problems and actively contribute to the healthy functioning of our whole system.

-Even simply lying or standing on the Shakti Mat has a positive effect on the regulation of hormonal balance in many people.
-However, for those who are curious and want more, we have again prepared some very specific exercises:
+Even simply lying or standing on the Shakti Mat has a positive effect on the regulation of hormone levels in many people.
+However, we have again prepared some very specific exercises for all those who are curious and want more.

 Exercise 1: Good morning, endorphins!